 For Mac: Open Photoshop, then Preferences and then Performance.

 Now, in the Performance window, select Graphics Processor in the Graphics Processor Settings.

-Choose Advanced Settings and opt the below mentioned specifications:
+Choose Advanced Settings and opt the below-mentioned specifications:

-Basic: This mode uses the minimum amount VRAM or graphics card memory and allows basic GPU features.
+Basic: This mode uses the minimum amount of VRAM or graphics card memory and allows basic GPU features.

-Normal: Consumes a lot of VRAM and allows GPU based tone mapping, checkerboard blending and color matching.
+Normal: Consumes a lot of VRAM and allows GPU based tone mapping, checkerboard blending, and color matching.

 Advanced: Offers different GPU advances and Normal mode benefits which bring about improved performance.

 Graphics Processor to Accelerate Computation: To increase the interactivity of Puppet Wrap and Wrap previews.